The Rockefeller Center Public Art Tour

 - One of the leading figurative sculptors of the 20th century had his work cut in half at the center

-- The artist would not back down on the French Coat of Arms but did back down on male nudity
+- The artist who lost 10 percent of his commission because he would not back down on the French Coat of Arms but did back down on male nudity

 - Find out about the world famous artist who had his work destroyed by Rockefeller Center